Augustin007/anremithrl-s-guide-to-earendor/Timeline/10 The Age of Heroes/The Age of Heroes.md

 Jorin Newman greatly advances number theory, physics.
 Spent most of his life further devolping mathematics and made most of his money by exploiting stock market inefficiencies.

+3788 - The Great War Begins.
+A series of conflicts which would last for 800 years in an interplanar conflict between nations.

-The Greenclad, an order of assasins, is founded.
+The Greenclad, an order of assasins, is founded during the Great War.

-~4280-4330 - **Origins of the Greenclad**: Starting with five sorcerers in Strixhaven, a shifting cast of characters, led by Pyromancer Richard, protect the kingdom of Neros from enemies afar and within, fighting against a shadowy order of assassins called the Greenclad.
+~4280-4330 - **Origins of the Greenclad**: Starting with five sorcerers in Strixhaven, a shifting cast of characters, led by Pyromancer Richard, protect the kingdom of Neros from enemies afar and within in the backdrop of the great war, fighting against a shadowy order of assassins called the Greenclad as it attempts to influence the Great War.

 Richard becomes a strong force in the field of Pyromancy and evocation.

 Daedroy studies biology and greatly advances healing magics.
 He invented much more powerful healing potions, expanding on Meril's work.

 Tormac, a prominent member of the greenclad and the main antagonist of Origins of the Greenclad, creates the instant messaging system, or sending stones.
 A series of lodestones placed on the ground able to transport information magically from place to place within a plane and layers of contingency casts.
-Tormac uses this to establish an order known as the Greenclad and eventually gains dragonhood from Tiamat and starts the Great War.
+Tormac eventually gains dragonhood from Tiamat.

-~4300 - Wars of Foedus begin.

 ~4500 - Bloodbath, Razing of Kar

-The Great War of Foedus ends, marking the beginning of the age of harmony
+4607 - The Great War ends, marking the beginning of the age of harmony

 The Age of Heroes was a renaissance of sorts, a period of resurgence that followed the grim and tumultuous Age of Shadows.
 It was a time when the virtues of courage, wisdom, and unity were not just ideals but necessities for survival and progress.